nautechsystems/nautilus_trader/docs/user_guide/strategies.md

 # Strategies

 The heart of the NautilusTrader user experience is in writing and working with trading strategies.
-Defining a trading strategy is achieved by inheriting the `TradingStrategy` class, and implementing the methods required by the strategy.
+Defining a trading strategy is achieved by inheriting the `Strategy` class, and implementing the methods required by the strategy.

 Using the basic building blocks of data ingest and order management (which we will discuss